Robust Policy Search for Robot Navigation: RESULTS

 \subsection{Robot Pushing}

 Next, we have used the \emph{active learning for robot pushing} setup and code from Wang et al. \cite{pmlr-v70-wang17e}.
-The task is to perform active policy search for pushing an object towards a designated goal location.
-In the 3D version, the policy parameters are the robot location $(r_x, r_y)$ and pushing duration $t_r$.
-An alternative 4D function is also used, adding the robot angle $r_\theta$ as a fourth parameter.
-These functions have also been used previously to study robust Bayesian optimization \cite{bogunovic2018adversarially}.
-In both functions, we use 10 initial queries and a budget of 40 function evaluations during optimization.
+The task is to push an object towards a designated goal location.
+In the 3D problem, the policy parameters are the robot location $(r_x, r_y) \in [-5,5]$ and pushing duration $t_r \in [1,30]$, while pushing direction $r_\theta$ towards the object is assumed to be known.
+In the 4D problem, $r_\theta \in [0, 2\pi)$ is included as the fourth parameter.
+The problem is simulated in a 2D environment with a circular robot and a square object.
+The robot follows a constant linear motion from $(r_x, r_y)$ in $r_\theta$ direction during $t_r$ timesteps and the simulation is run until both object and robot reach zero velocity.
+The policy cost is the distance between the object and the designated goal.
+In both functions, we use 10 initial queries and a budget of 100 function evaluations during optimization.
 The 3D version uses $\sigma=0.02$ while the 4D version uses $\sigma=0.01$.
 We reduced the input noise in the 4D function because the robot angle parameter $r_\theta$ is very sensitive to input noise, as a small change in direction of the robot might result in completely missing the goal.

-Figure \ref{fig:robotpush}, shows the results of Robot Pushing problem.
-In both functions the results are consistent with the experiments on benchmark functions.
-In general, applying UBO improves the performance over BO and, by introducing an stochastic meta-policies, UBO-SP and UBO-SPx4 further enhances exploration and improves robustness and, thus, the overall performance.
+Figure \ref{fig:robotpush}, shows the Robot Pushing results.
+Contrary to benchmark results, UBO no longer guarantees stable solutions.
+Instead, it shows that Boltzmann selection is required to achieve good results.
+Parallel performance remains similar.